deadlydog/deadlydog.github.io/ReadMe.md

 ### Run Jekyll locally

 To run Jekyll locally, from the site directory run `bundle exec jekyll serve`.

-Include the `--incremental` (or `-I`) parameter to do faster incremental builds. e.g. `bundle exec jekyll serve --incremental`.
+You can include the `--incremental` (or `-I`) parameter to do faster incremental builds. e.g. `bundle exec jekyll serve --incremental`.
 However, this will not rebuilt the site when making site-wide changes, such as changes to the layout or styles.

 Some features are only enabled for `production` builds (e.g. comments, advertisements).
+To build in production mode, you must create/set an environment variable `JEKYLL_ENV=production` before starting jekyll.
+You can start Jekyll in production mode using either of these one-liner commands:

+- PowerShell - `$Env:JEKYLL_ENV='production; bundle exec jekyll serve'`
-To build in production mode, use `JEKYLL_ENV=production bundle exec jekyll serve -I`.
+- Bash - `JEKYLL_ENV=production bundle exec jekyll serve -I`
-Also, it doesn't seem to work from PowerShell or Cmd; you must run it from Bash.

 If you've written a draft post in the `_drafts` directory and want it to show up on the site, use `bundle exec jekyll serve --incremental --draft` to start Jekyll.

-Jekyll typically runs locally at http://127.0.0.1:4000/.
+Jekyll typically runs locally at <http://127.0.0.1:4000/>.

 ### Keeping up to date